balasubramaniam8888/react_Markdown_Frontend/README.md

 # Using npm
 npm install

-# Using yarn
-yarn install

-# Using pnpm
-pnpm install

 FOR RUN COMMAND FOR DEVELOPEMENT SERVER
 # Using npm
 npm run dev

-# Using yarn
-yarn dev

-# Using pnpm
-pnpm dev

 BUID COMMAND

 # Using npm
 npm run build

-# Using yarn
-yarn build

-# Using pnpm
-pnpm build